 It makes the difference also if you look for an unfurnished flat, in this case you can find something cheaper.

-HOW TO MOVE TO LONDON WITH A FAMILY: THE COST OF CHILDCARE
+THE COST OF CHILDCARE

 In the best case, you will pay the whole amount till the age of three.